 Management is responsible for the other information.
-The other information comprises the Directors' Report which we obtained prior to the date of the auditors' report and we expect to obtain the remaining sections of the Group's 2019 Annual Report after the date of our auditors' report.
+The other information comprises the Directors' Report which we obtained prior to the date of the auditors' report, and the remaining sections of the Group's 2021 Annual Report are expected to be made available to us after that date.